Pacific parent representation on the boards of trustees

 This indicator is a snapshot of the composition of boards of trustees as at 1 December of each year.

 This indicator is restricted to those schools with sufficient numbers of Pacific students to expect at least one Pacific parent representative on the board.
-This expectation is based both on the number of Pacific students and the number of positions on the board.
-In the indicator, if a school meets the expectation, this is considered fair representation.
+This expectation is based both on the number of students and the number of positions on the board.
+The proportion of Board seats held by Pacific parents should be at least the same as the proportion of Pacific students in the school.
+In the indicator, if a school meets the expectation, this is considerate proportional representation.

 School Trustees who are Pacific